rla/feeds/README.md

  1. First install dependencies using `npm install --production`.
  2. Then create database using `make db.sqlite`.
  3. Then copy `config.example.json` to `config.json`.
- 4. Run app with `NODE_ENV=production node app.js`.
+ 4. Run app with `NODE_ENV=production node dist`.

 ## Importing feed addresses

 Use the textarea on top of the "Feeds" list to enter a list of urls.
 Invalid urls and feeds will later be shown under "Invalid".
+The urls have to point directly to newsfeeds.
+The newsfeed urls are currently not extracted from site urls!

 ## Technology